2018 Riptide Spring Academy

 If you are interested in applying to become a mentor coach please complete the online application form

 Shel Brodsgaard will be the head coach and director for the program.
-Ken Garraway, Ash Mohtadi, Steph Dean, Stephen Hall, Darrin McLeod and Bruno CH Munger will return as well as a host of local support staff.
+Ken Garraway, Ash Mohtadi and Stephen Hall, will be the technical leads, with Jared Pares as the goalkeeper coach plus a host of mentors from the Riptide Program.

 SPRING SOCCER ACADEMY